stormpath/stormpath-documentation/source/accnt_mgmt.rst

 .. only:: nodejs

-  Would yield the following response:
+  This would yield the following response:

   .. literalinclude:: code/nodejs/account_management/create_cloud_dir_resp.js
     :language: javascript

 .. only:: php

-  Would yield the following response:
+  This would yield the following response:

   .. literalinclude:: code/php/account_management/create_cloud_dir_resp.php
     :language: php